dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

    let handler <key-not-found-error> = handle-no-pet-found;

-A handler can be normal function, but it can also be an local method or bare method, complete with access to local variables.
+A handler can be a normal function, but it can also be a local method or bare method, complete with access to local variables.

 Recovery